vmyazin/vasilymt/content/articles/how-cleaning-your-place-creates-a-remarkable-lasting-effect-on-your-day.md

 I get fired up to clean up when I notice a pile begins to form near me, on the work desk or in the kitchen.
 When I drop some food crumbs while cooking, I take a mental note to sweep momentarily.
 When I’m cooking I make an effort to rinse and dry anything that has served its brief purpose.
 All while still making the dish.

 I’d be remiss if I didn’t mention the awe-inspiring impact of opening my eyes in the morning and perceiving the sparkling splendor of my room or kitchen with my half-awakened brain.
-I’m half-joking — I’m not that fanatical about cleaning, but general tidiness has a positive snowballing effect from the start to till the end of each day, believe me.
+I’m half-joking — I’m not that fanatical about cleaning, but general tidiness has a positive snowballing effect from the start till the end of each day, believe me.

 ![Here is my desk at an AirBnb before and after](/images/blog/tidy-desk.jpg)